-Michael Ladisch leads the library’s Scholarly Communications Program, which supports UC Davis researchers on a range of scholarly communications and publishing matters such as open access publishing, publishing agreements and copyright issues, citation analysis, and how to use the ORCID identifier.
+Michael Ladisch leads the library’s Scholarly Communication Program, which supports UC Davis researchers on a range of scholarly communication and publishing matters such as open access publishing, publishing agreements and copyright issues, citation analysis, and how to use the ORCID identifier.
 He joined the UC Davis Library in summer 2019, with more than 20 years of experience in academic library settings in Germany, Ireland, Alaska and, most recently, at the University of the Pacific in Stockton, CA.

 Scholarly communication can encompass many different things for different people.
 How do you define it?